katasec/tableio/readme.md

 # Overview

-`tableio` helps persisting structs into a database.
+`tableio` helps with quick proto-typing in persisting structs into a database.
 Currently only sqlite is supported.

 ## Define a struct